PuljicNick/Messaging-Polymorphism/README.md

 An `SMS` is a message with a limited message content length (160 characters).

-A `Tweet` is a message which is sent to all of the sender's followers and has a limited content length (118 characters)
+A `Tweet` is a message which is sent to all of the sender's followers and has a limited content length (118 characters).

 An `Email` is a message with an additional data field for the message subject.